EricssonResearch/spindump/doc/api/connection.md

 # Connection  API

 The main data structure in Spindump is the connection object.
 Its usage and examples are described in the [Library API definition](https://github.com/EricssonResearch/spindump/blob/master/Library.md).
+See also the [Analyzer API](https://github.com/EricssonResearch/spindump/blob/master/doc/api/analyzer.md)

 The detailed data structure is as follows: